tea2code/fantasy-rts/documentation/plugins/VanillaModel/Components.md

 ## EntityGroup

 Entities can be grouped to a kind of "super entity" which spans multiple sub entities.
 The entity with this component is the master of the group and manages all the other entities.
+Currently it is recommended to only use this with static, non-moving entities.

 The configuration consists of the satellite entity id and the position relative to the master entity.